First haircut: Malaysian

 Malaysian children get their first haircut after the mother's confinement period is over, this can be from around 40–44 days long but more recently it has been done in as few as 20 days.
 After this period is over it is common to invite extended family over for the ceremony of cutting the child's hair.
 This ceremony is called Cukur Jambul.
 The purpose of Cukur Jambul is to welcome the new baby into the clan, it also serves the secondary purpose of allowing extended family to renew their relations with each other.
 After Cukur Jambul has started with a reading from the Quran, the father or mother takes the child to everyone who will cut some of the baby's hair, these people usually include grandparents, members of the marhaban group, local elders, and religious leaders.
 It is customary for those who do the cutting to gift the baby with something small, like a little cash.
 The hair is often weighed in order to donate its weight in gold, or the more convenient equivalent, to the poor.
 It is later put into some sort of bowl and buried in front of close family members in order to finish the ceremony.

 North American

 Americas

 Some indigenous peoples of the Americas commemorated the first haircut.
 The Apache tribe had a springtime ritual.

 African Caribbean

 Within the African Caribbean community this is performed once the child begins to speak clearly or after the child reaches two.
 This is usually done in a barbershop or carried out by the parent.

 Yazidi

-In the Yazidi tradition (mainly in Iran), the bisk ceremony involves cutting of a baby boy's two or three first locks, according to old traditions by his 40th day after birth to be given to the family's shaikh and pir, but in modern practice at 7 to 11 months, and kept by the family.
+In the Yazidi tradition, the bisk ceremony involves the cutting of a baby boy's first two or three locks by his first birthday.
+The locks are given to the family's Sheikh and Pir, and later kept by the family.
 The bisk ceremony is regarded as the central initiatory ritual by most Yazidis from Turkey, Armenia and Syria.
 In the European Diaspora, the term is often translated as baptism.
-The ceremony is reminiscent of the Muslim 'aqiqa celebrated on the seventh day after birth, but the Yazidi ceremony takes place at a later stage, when the child has already been named.